 Mental Health Matters

-October 3-9 is Mental Illness Awareness Week (MIAW), an annual national public education campaign, led by the National Alliance on Mental Illness (NAMI), designed to help raise the awareness of mental illness.
+The first week in October is Mental Illness Awareness Week (MIAW), an annual national public education campaign, led by the National Alliance on Mental Illness (NAMI), designed to help raise the awareness of mental illness.
 This year's theme, Together for Mental Health, focuses on the importance of advocating for better care for people with mental illness.
 This awareness week also coincides with National Depression Screening Day on October 7.

 It’s important for WIC staff to be aware of the prevalence and impact on health outcomes of maternal and child depression among the WIC target population - the WIC nutrition assessment process and referral services lend themselves well to identifying and linking women with or at risk of depression to appropriate services.